akarve/bipsea/README.md

 I created this repo because all of the prior code I found for it was: old (e.g. Python 2), poorly commented, incomplete, ran on the web, or didn't use a cryptographically strong source of entropy.

+This repo is designed to be "trustless" and run offline.

 ## Pre-requisites
 * Python 3.x